-- A. Support vehicles headlights must be dimmed (not on "brights") when any oncoming traffic approaches within 500 feet, when following within 300 feet of the rear of another vehicle, when another vehicle passes, and within 300 feet of a time station.
-(We encourage never using the brights except during emergency situations.
-This rule will be strictly enforaced with a NO WARNINGS / NO TOLERANCE approach to enforcement.) -TP - B. Additional spotlights may not be mounted higher than the standard built-in headlights of the support vehicle, except for a pass-off light mounted on the right side of the support vehicle which is used to temporarily light the road when driving next to a racer during a pass-off of supplies. -DQ - C. Hand-held spotlights may not be used while the vehicle is in motion. -DQ - D. If all legal support vehicles are unavailable during dark hours, for any reason except as outlined in Rule 8I, the racer may not continue riding. -DQ
+A. Support vehicles headlights must be dimmed (not on "brights") when any oncoming traffic approaches within 500 feet, when following within 300 feet of the rear of another vehicle, when another vehicle passes, and within 300 feet of a time station.
+(We encourage never using the

+- B. Additional spotlights may not be mounted higher than the standard built-in headlights of the support vehicle, except for a pass-off light mounted on the right side of the support vehicle which is used to temporarily light the road when driving next to a racer during a pass-off of supplies.
+DQ - C. Hand-held spotlights may not be used while the vehicle is in motion.
+DO - D. If all legal support vehicles are unavailable during dark hours, for any reason except as outlined in Rule 8I, the racer may not continue riding.
+DQ